kkruecke/cplus-documentation/notes/value-categories.rst

 What were previously called rvalues in C++03 are now called **prvalues** in C++11, and another new rvalue subcategory, **xvalues** or "expiring values", was introduced. xvalues result when a lvalue is cast to an rvalue reference or when a method returns an rvalue reference.
 "Pure rvalues" abbreviated **prvalues** don't occupy data storage.
 "Expiring values" abbreviated **xvalues** that do occupy storage.

-.. todo:: Add the succinct Nikolai J. thoughts and eliminate duplicate thoughts.
+.. todo:: Add the succinct description of Nikolai J. that rvalues in C++03 are now prvalues in C++11, that prvalues don't have identity, that the other new type of rvalue, xvalues, do.
+Give examples of of each value category from his book.

 .. note:: As a programmer you don't need to worry about the distinction prvalues and xvalues.
 These terms exist in the C++ standard so compiler authors know what needs to be done.